liubovkyry/DAX/Table_&_Filter_functions/FILTER_&_ALL/FILTER_&_ALL.md

 with some regularity, and what it does is return a table based on one or more filter expressions.

-A couple of key notes here to point out is that filter is actually both a table function and an iterator
+A couple of key notes here to point out is that FILTER is actually both a table function and an iterator

 function.

-And because filter is an iterator function, it's important to keep in mind the number of rows that
+And because FILTER is an iterator function, it's important to keep in mind the number of rows that

 you want when you're using filter.

 So, for example, if you call a very large number of rows from a table, you could actually impede

-the measure performance because now that filter function has to scan row by row by row throughout that
+the measure performance because now that FILTER function has to scan row by row by row throughout that

 virtual table that's created.